imbhargav5/rooks/README.md

 <br/>

-A super awesome collection of regularly used custom hooks as utils for React.
+A super awesome collection of custom hooks for React.

 ## [Complete Documentation](https://react-hooks.org/)